 Convenience and Student Support

-The clusters are held in 12 different areas around St. Louis, which means that you'll be able to earn your undergraduate human resources management degree at a location that's either close to your work, your home, or somewhere in between.
+The course clusters are held in 12 different areas around St. Louis, which means that you'll be able to earn your undergraduate human resources management degree at a location that's either close to your work, your home, or somewhere in between.
 Instead of adding extra hours to your day for your commute, Lindenwood University has made it easy to get to class and earn your HRM degree in a condensed time frame.

 You will also be able to take advantage of a high-quality student support system.
 This includes free academic support services, course registration assistance, financial aid support, and tutoring services.
 All Accelerated Degree students are assigned a faculty advisor who can guide them through the HRM cluster system choices.

 Our faculty members are all professionals in their fields of study, so you will not only be learning theory but will be able to discuss real-life experiences with your instructor.

 Earning a Human Resource Management Degree at Lindenwood University

 When you pursue a bachelor of science degree in HRM, you will complete the university general education requirements, the 54-semester-hour core curriculum, and the undergraduate HRM capstone course.
 The HRM major also requires either completion of the mathematics/statistics cluster or appropriate transfer credits.
 Transfer credits must include statistics.
 Either college algebra or an approved quantitative methods for business course will complete the general education mathematics requirement.